legendarysandbird/tiny_vm/README.md

 ## Work in progress

-There are a lot of bugs with this compiler. my_tests has some programs that showcase working features of the compiler.
-Theoretically, the compiler has some type checking, arithmetic, method calls, class definitions, loops, if statements, and some more.
-The main things that are missing are logical operators (and, or, not), some relational operators (only == and < are present), inheritance, and typecase statements.
-Adding more relational operators would be pretty easy, and inheritance could work, I'm just not quite sure what the assembly code should look like for inheritance to work in the tiny_vm (the type system in the compiler is in place to make it work though).
-Typecases probably wouldn't be too difficult either, I'd just need to pass a new type environment to the block of the typecase.
-Logical operators are probably the most important thing I'm missing, which I just totally forgot about them.
-However, despite missing some things, I've spent wayyyyy too long on this project and just need to turn it in so I can go on with my life.
+First off, this compiler is definitely a little bit buggy.
+Very complex programs probably won't compile, so make sure to look at my test programs in the "my_tests" directory to see what is definitely working.

-I think simpler programs should compile just fine, but more complex programs might fail to compile (you're welcome to try your luck though).
-My test programs are probably the best indicator of what is possible.
+As of right now, the only things that aren't working at all in this compiler are inheritance and typecase statements.
+I have the type system in place to implement inheritance, the only problem is that I'm not sure what the assembly code is supposed to look like for it.
+And typecases probably wouldn't be too hard to implement, I would just have to pass an updated environment into the typecase block.

 ## How to use